CodeChain-io/codechain/docs/logging.rst

 * The **warn** level represents an event which can be potentially dangerous.

-* The **info** level represents an event which is not dangerous, but can be useful information for users.
+* The **info** level represents an event which is not dangerous, but can be useful information to the users.

-* The **debug** level represents an event that is useful for developers, but not for users.
+* The **debug** level represents an event that is useful for the developers, but not for the users.

 * The **trace** level is used for tracing.